 Specify the number of frequency steps as a positive integer.

 Output signal format

-Specify the format of the output signal as one of
+Specify the format of the output signal as

 When you set the